Switch to ADA Accessible Theme

 Whether you are facing divorce, fighting for child custody, relocating, or adopting a stepchild, making legal decisions that will impact the future of your family is always difficult.
 You can make it much easier on yourself by having a competent and compassionate attorney by your side to help you achieve your goals.
 At Sandra Bonfiglio, P.A. in Fort Lauderdale, Florida, we work hard to obtain favorable results for our clients as efficiently and economically as possible.
 Contact our experienced Fort Lauderdale divorce attorneys today.

-Choosing A Florida Divorce Attorney
+Choosing A Fort Lauderdale Divorce Attorney

 Credentials